makiritare/hideDestopIconsSonoma/README.md

 Just a script you can run in the console or in Automator to hide or show icons in the desktop whiout needing to restart the Finder

 ```
-# Attempt to read the current setting
+# Attempt to read the current setting, defaulting to false if not set
 currentSetting=$(defaults read com.apple.WindowManager StandardHideDesktopIcons)

 if [ "$currentSetting" = "1" ]; then